Free State of Prussia: Formation

 Prussia's grand coalition proved to be a stabilizing factor in the Weimar Republic and contributed to its ability to survive the crisis year of 1923.
 The DVP remained loyal to the coalition even though it was courted by the DNVP to form a "citizens' bloc".
 An effectively functioning coalition committee successfully ensured that the different political interests were balanced, but despite the collegial cooperation, Braun and Severing dominated the government.

 The coalition lay claim to nothing less than a "Prussian democratic mission" for all of Germany.
-This was especially true after the murder of Reich Foreign Minister Walther Rathenau (DDP) on 24 June 1922, once again by members of the Organisation Consul.
-On the basis of the Reich Law for the Protection of the Republic (Gesetz zum Schutze der Republik), which was strongly supported by the Prussian government, Interior Minister Severing banned the Nazi Party in Prussia on 15 November 1922.
+This was especially true after the murder of German Foreign Minister Walther Rathenau (DDP) on 24 June 1922, once again by members of the Organisation Consul.
+On the basis of the Law for the Protection of the Republic, which was strongly supported by the Prussian government, Interior Minister Severing banned the Nazi Party in Prussia on 15 November 1922.
+Four months later, he also banned the German Völkisch Freedom Party (DVFP), which he called a disguised offshoot of the NSDAP.

 Crisis year 1923

-Prussian territory was directly affected when troops from France and Belgium occupied the Ruhr on 11 January 1923 after Germany defaulted on its war reparations payments, although the main decisions on how to react were made at the Reich level.
-Immediately before the occupation, the Prussian Parliament – with the exception of the Communist Party – protested against the actions of the French and Belgians.
-At the same time, the population of the Rhineland and Westphalia was called on to exercise prudence.
-The Prussian government ultimately supported the passive resistance called for by the Reich.
-Prussian officials were instructed not to obey the orders of the occupiers.
-It quickly became apparent, however, that the economic burden caused by the situation was becoming enormous.
-The trend toward inflation that had existed since World War I exploded into the hyperinflation of the Weimar Republic.
+Prussian territory was directly affected when troops from France and Belgium occupied the Ruhr on 11 January 1923 after Germany defaulted on its war reparations payments.
+Immediately before the occupation, the Prussian Landtag, with the exception of the Communist Party, protested against the actions of the French and Belgians.
+The national government called on the population of the occupied territory, including the Prussian provinces of Rhineland and Westphalia, to engage in passive resistance against the occupation, and officials were instructed not to obey the orders of the occupiers.
+It quickly became apparent, however, that the economic burden caused by the situation was unsupportable.
+The upward trend in inflation that had been evident since World War I exploded into the Weimar Republic's hyperinflation.

-Domestically, the crisis strengthened radical forces.
-After a number of violent acts by right-wing militants, Interior Minister Severing banned the German Völkisch Freedom Party (Deutschvölkische Freiheitspartei, DVFP), despite the reservations of the Reich government.
-Nationalists sharply attacked Severing in public and in the state Parliament, but overall Parliament backed him by a large majority.
+A Rhenish separatist movement, which had tried unsuccessfully to set up an independent Rhineland during the 1918 revolution, briefly revived as a result of the economic misery that came with the hyperinflation.
+A Rhenish Republic was proclaimed in various cities in October in the hopes that separation from Prussia would hasten recovery, but the self-declared state survived less than a month.

-Ending the struggle against the occupation of the Ruhr (which occurred on 26 September 1923) was necessary before currency reform could be carried out in the Reich.
-The still occupied Rhineland, however, was excluded from the introduction of the new Rentenmark on 16 November 1923.
-This spurred the regional separatists to action.
-A Rhenish Republic was proclaimed in various cities, but it met with little response from the population.
-By the end of the year, secession of the Rhineland and Westphalia had failed.
-The major political crises of 1923, such as Adolf Hitler's Beer Hall Putsch in Bavaria and the attempt at a communist revolution, the so-called "German October" in central Germany, took place outside Prussia.
-Reich Chancellor Gustav Stresemann (DVP) described the Prussia of the 1923 crisis period as the "bulwark of German republicans".
+The major political crises of 1923, such as the Beer Hall Putsch instigated by Adolf Hitler in Bavaria and the attempt at a communist revolution, the so-called "German October" in central Germany, took place outside Prussia.
+German Chancellor Gustav Stresemann of the DVP described the Prussia of the 1923 crisis period as the "bulwark of German republicans".